invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 <p>Technically computers has a very helpful step by step guide on how to install Invoice Ninja v5 from scratch onto CentOS, you can access the guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-centos-8/4293">here</a>.
 If Ubuntu is more your flavour you can follow his awesome guide <a href="https://forum.invoiceninja.com/t/install-invoice-ninja-v5-on-ubuntu-20-04/4588">here</a></p>

+### Installing on Arch

+<p>brackenhill-mob from our forum has a very thorough step by step installation guide for Arch [here](https://forum.invoiceninja.com/t/howto-install-invoice-ninja-v5-on-arch-linux/6196)</p>

 ### Download pre built zip.
 (Advanced)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i04EX7WXTVE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>